 Are you claiming the preference for supplies that contain recycled or post-consumer materials (IC 5-22-15-16)?

-Yes ______ No ______
+Yes ______ No __X____

 To be eligible to claim the recycled products preference, qualifying products must contain at least 20% recycled materials (30% post-consumer for white copy-paper).
 Bidders must provide manufacturer certification to substantiate their claim.
 However, if recycled content is listed as a requirement in the item specifications, the preference is not applicable and cannot be claimed.